Louisville Bankruptcy Attorney

 In general, most unsecured debts can be discharged, including credit card debt, medical bills, and personal loans.

 However, there are some exceptions, such as certain tax debts, student loans, and debts incurred through fraud or willful misconduct.
-It’s important to note that even if a debt is eligible for discharge, the debtor may still be responsible for any secured debts, such as mortgages or car loans if they choose to keep the property securing those debts.
+It’s important to note that even if a debt is eligible for discharge, the debtor may have to pay secured debts, such as mortgages or car loans if they choose to keep the property securing those debts.

 On the other hand, some debts cannot be discharged in bankruptcy, regardless of the circumstances.